jfrog/setup-jfrog-cli/README.md

     JF_ARTIFACTORY_1: ${{ secrets.JF_ARTIFACTORY_SECRET_1 }}
     JF_ARTIFACTORY_2: ${{ secrets.JF_ARTIFACTORY_SECRET_2 }}
 - run: |
-    # Set the Artifactory server to use by providing the server ID (configured by the 'jfrog rt c' command).
+    # Set the Artifactory server to use by providing the server ID (configured by the 'jfrog c add' command).
     jfrog rt use local-1
     # Ping local-1
     jfrog rt ping